12Starlight/career/git/cherry_rebase_merge.md

 ## **Difference**

-Hence, possibly the most striking difference between these two commands are how they treat the branch they work on: `git cherry-pick` usually brings a commit *from somewhere else* and applies it on top of your current branch, recording a *new* commit, while `git rebase` takes your current branch and *rewrites* a series of *its own* final commits in one way or another.
+Hence, possibly the most striking difference between these two commands are how they treat the branch they work on: `git cherry-pick` usually brings a commit *from somewhere else* and applies it on top of your current branch, recording a *new* commit, while `git rebase` takes your current branch and *rewrites* a series of *its own* tip commits in one way or another.

 &nbsp;